Reconfigurable Intelligent Surface Based Hybrid Precoding for THz Communications: Deep Learning Based Hybrid Precoding Design

 \subsubsection{\textbf{Parallel DNN system model}}

-The first step is to construct the DNN model.
-Instead of using the traditional single DNN to solve the multiple binary classification problems, we utilize multiple DNNs to solve the multiple binary classification problems independently, i.e., each binary classification problem is solved by a particular DNN.
-The reason is that, through our extensive simulations, we find that the model of multiple DNNs is more stable and accurate for the binary classification problems, while the traditional single DNN may have the gradient disappearance problem due to its large number of layers and neurons.
-Thus, we adopt multiple DNNs to constitute a parallel DNN system as shown in Fig. 2, where each DNN has only one output, which responds to one diagonal element of the analog beamforming matrix $ \bf{\Phi} $.
+The first step of our scheme is to establish the DNN model.
+Through our extensive simulations, we find that the model of multiple DNNs is more stable and accurate for the binary classification problems, while the traditional single DNN may have the gradient disappearance problem due to its large number of layers and neurons.
+Thus, instead of using the traditional single DNN to solve the multiple binary classification problems, multiple DNNs are utilized to solve the multiple binary classification problems independently as shown in Fig. 2, where each DNN has only one output, which responds to one diagonal element of the analog beamforming matrix $ \bf{\Phi} $.
+In other word, each binary classification problem is solved by a particular DNN.
 In this way, all DNNs in the parallel DNN system can be trained and used simultaneously, so the runtime will be reduced substantially.

 In the proposed parallel DNN system, a nonlinear activation function named sigmoid, i.e., ${{\rm{sigmoid}}\left( x \right) = \frac{1}{{1 + {e^{ - x}}}}}$~\cite{PatternRecognition}, is adopted in the output layer.
 Particularly, the output of the sigmoid function ranges from 0 to 1, and the threshold is set as 0.5 to obtain the final binary classification result.
 Meanwhile, for the hidden layers of each DNN in the parallel DNN system, we choose ReLU function, i.e., ${{\mathop{\rm Re}\nolimits} {\rm{LU}}\left( x \right){\rm{ = }}\max \left( {0,x} \right)}$~\cite{PatternRecognition}, as the activation function to capture the characteristics of the data samples.